sroucheray/bootscope/README.md

     }
 });
 ```
-#### Ok, but my parameters are dynamic and can't be dumped in a JS file
+#### Ok, but my parameters are dynamics and can't be dumped in a JS file
 The other option is to dump a JSON string within the ```script``` tag itself, thus being dropped in the HTML page, it can be pulled from your backend system :
 ```html
 ...